RobinJunod/DLAV_DepthEstim/README.md

 During the training phase on the entire dataset, we ran into an issue with our loss function.
 It was behaving well initially, reaching a good point, but then it unexpectedly exploded, ending up at a "NaN" values.
 This problem was solved by implementing gradient clipping, a technique that helps manage extreme changes in the loss function, keeping the training process more stable.

 ## 2 Results
+Below is the presentation of the results obtained using different learning rate (LR) schedulers during testing on the DrivingStereo dataset:

 | Results on the DS  test dataset | delta1 | delta2 | delta3 | Abs.
 Rel. | Sq.
 Rel. | RMSE | RMSE Log |
 |---------------------------------|--------|--------|--------|-----------|----------|------|----------|
 | ReduceLROnPlateau               | 0.9735 | 0.9958 | 0.9989 | 0.0629  | 0.2808  |3.3034  | 0.0907  |
 | ReduceLROnPlateau + L2 reg.     | 0.9580   |0.9928  |0.9978  | 0.0693  |0.3914  |3.8787  | 0.1054 |
 | CycilcLR (triangle2)            |  0.9746   | 0.9960 |0.9989 | 0.0601   | 0.2733 |3.2714  |0.0890   |

+In order to compare our results with the GLP Depth original best weights, we evaluated our model on the Kitti dataset.
+To ensure fairness, we also tested the best GLP model on the driving stereo dataset.
+The results indicate that our model demonstrated a better fit for the driving stereo testing images compared to the GLP best model.
+However, it performed worse when tested on the Kitti test data in comparison to the GLP best model.

 ![Comparaison of our result with the original one](https://github.com/RobinJunod/DLAV_DepthEstim/blob/main/result%20demo/result_DLAV_gif.gif)